alexpeppino/goatplayer/develop/README.md

-This is the development (debug) versione of the code.
+This is the development (debug) version of the source code.